Armoring up for Election Day tomorrow, the impending social media warfare, the inevitable lockdown, and of course the ever-present COVID.

 Here is an article I found: Why I quit wearing makeup 2 months ago

 In last month’s tater tot post, I had shared with you “Doc” Rivers life-changing journey and said I would mention it more this month.
 I lied.
-I did touch on it in last week’s post about univers-isms but I did want to mention it again because I do love this whole way of thinking.
+I touched on it in last week’s post about univers-isms but I wanted to mention it again because I love this entire way of thinking.

 Watch the video, learn how to pronounce the word correctly, maybe google some facts if you’d like.